bertelmonster2k/photoncloud.github.com/_posts/Getting Started/1980-11-11-LoadBalancingDemo.md

 Let's take a closer look at the arguments used in the "ConnectToMaster"
 operation:

-1. The first parameter is the Application ID it identifies your application within our cloud system.
+1.  **string ApplicationID** It identifies your application within our cloud system.
     If you don't already have an Application ID you can get it [here](https://www.exitgames.com/Download/Photon) for free.
     You need to insert a valid Application ID in order for this demo to work.
-2. The second parameter is the version number.
+2.  **string VersionNumber** The second parameter is the version number.
 The version number is a string that you can choose by yourself - it is used to make sure that only clients with the same version number get matched and can communicate with each other.
 This allows you to have different builds of your application online and playable!
-3. The third parameter is the name of the player, we won't get into the rocket science involved in this complex construct.
+3.  **string PlayerName** The third parameter is the name of the player, we won't get into the rocket science involved in this complex construct.
 Suffice to say it is used by other players to identify the person playing.